PostgreSQL database model

 A single set of related changes made to

-the sqern
+the sqern database.

 Data model fields: